ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/function-api.md

 * java
 * Katalon

 The clients allow one to use the function API via a simplified interface without having to deal with parsing and formatting json and building http requests.
+In addition the clients automatically detect the remote session url and id as well as the dialect used so that this does not have to be specified manually.

 #### Java

 Add `ats.jar` to the project's buildpath.
 Optionally, configure source and javadoc.
 Here is a simple example:

 ```java
 ATSSettings atsSettings = new ATSSettings(projectId, apiKey);
 ATSRunner ats = new ATSRunner(atsSettings , driver);